 2. Iams ProActive Health Adult Small Breed Dry Dog Food – Best Value

 You don’t have to browse the pet food shelves to learn that they are often expensive.
 That’s part of what makes Iams ProActive Health Adult Small Breed Dry Dog Food the best dog food for poodles for the money.
 Like our previous product, chicken is the primary protein.
 The manufacturer was the first one to sell this kind of product.
-We think that it strikes an excellent balance between nutrition and fat content.
+We think that it strikes an excellent balance between nutrition and fat content and is our top choice for the best dog food for Toy Poodles, and best dog food for Miniature Poodles.

 This food also contains grains, including corn and sorghum.
 It has a slightly higher calorie count, making it appropriate for Toy or Miniature Poodles.
 While dogs seem to love it, it might be too rich for some pets to digest.
 It comes in both 7 and 15-pound sized bags.

-3. Royal Canin Poodle Puppy Dry Dog Food – Best for Puppies
+3. Royal Canin Poodle Puppy Dry Dog Food – Best for Poodle Puppies

 The Royal Canin Poodle Puppy Dry Dog Food provides an excellent diet for growing Poodles.
 It has omega-3 and -6 fatty acids to support good coat growth, along with the right amount of fat for skin health.
 There is also a decent array of carbohydrates and fiber with corn, wheat, and psyllium seed husk.
 That will ensure that your pup gets adequate energy.